abdurahmankrsk/abdurahmankrsk/README.md

 <img src="https://img.shields.io/badge/Based%20in-Belgrade%2C%20Serbia-4B5563?style=flat" alt="Location"/>
 </p>

-I'm a CS student at the School of Computing in Belgrade and Head of IT at **LogistIQ**, where I own the backend architecture for a contract & invoice management platform used by an international team of supply chain consultants.
-I like working close to the metal (kernels, concurrency) and close to the screen (3D/procedural graphics), usually both in the same week.
+I'm a CS student at RAF (Union University, Belgrade) and Head of IT at **LogistIQ**, where I own the backend architecture for a contract & invoice management platform used by an international team of supply chain consultants.
+I like working close to the metal (kernels, concurrency) and close to the screen (3D/procedural graphics) — usually both in the same week.

+Currently working toward an M.Sc. in Informatics at TUM, and open to backend / full-stack roles in the meantime.

 ## 🔭 What I'm building

 - **AstroObservatory** — full-stack 3D astronomical visualization platform.
 Next.js/React/Three.js frontend with a GLSL procedural rendering engine for celestial objects, FastAPI backend pulling live NASA data, real-time pipelines, and client-side caching.
+- **[Saturn's Subtitle Tweaks (SST)](https://github.com/abdurahmankrsk/Saturn-s-Subtitle-Tweaks)** — Jellyfin plugin (C#/.NET 9) for in-player subtitle search, multi-language translation, and hash-matched results, with on-the-fly offset/sync.
+Published to the Jellyfin plugin catalog under MIT license, with a zero-credential security model.
 - **xv6 Kernel Extensions** — added native threading (`clone`, `join`) and user-level mutexes to the MIT xv6 kernel, a process snapshot system for memory-state tracking and page diffing, and custom syscalls for filesystem diagnostics and terminal cursor control.
 - **Astronomical Observatory Management System** — Java Swing + MySQL/JDBC desktop app; 19-table schema tracking researchers, experiments, celestial objects, sessions, and equipment.
-- **LogistIQ Platform** *(private — employer project)* — RBAC, an AI Copilot with parse-once document ingestion, virus-scanned uploads, and reproducible Python builds via pip-tools/uv.
+- **LogistIQ backend** *(private — employer project)* — RBAC, an AI Copilot with parse-once document ingestion, virus-scanned uploads, and reproducible Python builds via pip-tools/uv.

+*(Link AstroObservatory, xv6 Kernel Extensions, and Astronomical Observatory Management System to their repos once you've pinned them below.)*

 ## 🧰 Stack